 What exactly is sleep apnea?
 The word “apnea” literally means “no breath” or “stopping breathing”.
 And it’s actually much more common than you’d expect.
 In fact, about 24 percent of men and nine percent of women have the breathing symptoms of OSA with or without daytime sleepiness.

 What is sleep apnea?

 Sleep apnea occurs when a person’s breathing is interrupted during sleep.
 Partial disruptions to breath are known as hypopneas, and full cessations of breathing are known as apneas.
-These breathing interruptions can be extremely brief or can last for several seconds.
+These breathing interruptions can be extremely brief or can last for several seconds and is one of the causes of snoring in your sleep.
 The severity of sleep apnea is commonly measured by the number of breathing interruptions occurring in an hour of sleep.
 Mild sleep apnea includes at least five episodes of interrupted breathing during an hour, while more severe forms of sleep apnea can consist of 30 or more episodes.

 Those who have sleep apnea often have one or more of these health traits: